MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-api-aspnet-sign-in.md

 #Customer intent: As an application developer, I want to know how to write an ASP.NET web API that uses the Microsoft identity platform to authorize API requests from clients.
 ---

-# Quickstart: Sign in users in a sample web API
+# Quickstart: Call a web API that is protected by the Microsoft identity platform

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-workforce-only.md)]